How to Move Beyond SaaS Product Demo Videos [Plus Product Video Alternatives]

 An interactive product demo is a walkthrough of your product that allows prospects to get hands-on experience with your product when it’s convenient for them.

-No code sales demo software helps you guide prospects through key features of your product and customize them in a way that highlights features that will be of particular interest to particular personas.
+No code product demo software helps you guide prospects through key features of your product and customize them in a way that highlights features that will be of particular interest to particular personas.

 Mixpanel interactive demo